NDCMS/lobster/README.md

    This will start a lobster instance in the background.
 Check the logfile printed on the terminal for info while running.

+   In case of errors, [here](doc/ErrorCodes.md) is an explanation for custom exit codes of lobster.

 5. Starting workers --- see below.

 6. Stopping lobster